-- 1. be current (signed/dated in 2025) and - 2. take the form of a valid Tribal resolution or a letter on Tribal letterhead signed by the chief executive officer of the governing body of the Tribe (e.g., the Tribal chairperson, president, governor, principal chief, or other equivalent official), stating that: - a) the applicant is a federally recognized Tribe appearing in the most recently published list of Indian Entities Recognized and Eligible to Receive Services from the United States Bureau of Indian Affairs: - b) the Tribe has jurisdiction over lands that meet the definition of Indian country; - c) the governing body of the Tribe intends to plan, develop, implement, and exercise STCJ within its jurisdiction; and - d) all internal required project partners will participate in and cooperate with the planning, development, implementation, and exercise of STCJ and the Tribe will authorize Tribal agencies or officials to enter into/sign a Memorandum of Understanding (MOU)/Internal Memorandum of Understanding (IMOU) to implement the project.
+- 1. Be current (signed/dated in 2025); and - 2.
+Take the form of a valid Tribal resolution or a letter on Tribal letterhead signed by the chief executive officer of the governing body of the Tribe (e.g., the Tribal chairperson, president, governor, principal chief, or other equivalent official), stating that:

+a) the applicant is a federally recognized Tribe appearing in the most recently published list of Indian Entities Recognized and Eligible to Receive Services from the United States Bureau of Indian Affairs;

+b) the Tribe has jurisdiction over lands that meet the definition of Indian country or occupies a Village (as defined in 25 U.S.C. § 1305 note);

+c) the governing body of the Tribe intends to plan, develop, implement, and exercise STCJ within its jurisdiction; and d) all internal required project partners will participate in and cooperate with the planning, development, implementation, and exercise of STCJ and the Tribe will authorize Tribal agencies or officials to enter into/sign a Memorandum of Understanding (MOU)/Internal Memorandum of Understanding (IMOU) to implement the project.